magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-cc-number

-It checks for a valid credit card number based on mod 10.
+Checks for a valid credit card number based on mod 10.

 #### Example